Biomaterials-for-Medical-Devices-AI/Helix/docs/users/train_models.md

 - **Mulitple Linear Regression with Expectation Maximisation**

-  Train a Multiple Linear Regression model which uses Expectation Maximisation. **This is only available for regression problems**.
+  Train a Multiple Linear Regression model which uses Expectation Maximisation for feature selection and parameter estimation. **This is only available for regression problems**.

   - Alpha (relgularisation): the regularisation parameter.